Genicular Artery Embolization (GAE) for Chronic Knee Pain

 Why Choose SFVVI?

-• Expertise: Our team is led by Dr. Daniel Nathanson, Chief of Vascular Surgery at California Pacific Medical Center (CPMC), ensuring your care is provided by one of the most experienced vascular surgeons in the field.
+• Expertise: Led by Dr. Daniel Nathanson, Chief of Vascular Surgery at CPMC, one of the most experienced vascular surgeons in the region.

-• Comprehensive, Patient-Centered Care – From initial consultation to post-procedure follow-up, our team prioritizes personalized treatment plans tailored to your specific needs.
+• Personalized Care: From consultation to recovery, every treatment is tailored to your needs.

-• Faster Recovery, Minimal Downtime – As an outpatient procedure, GAE allows patients to return home the same day and recover quickly, without the need for hospitalization.
+• Fast Recovery: As an outpatient procedure, most patients return home the same day and recover quickly—no hospital stay required.

 Schedule a Consultation:

-If you suffer from knee osteoarthritis and want to explore a minimally invasive alternative to surgery, contact us today to learn more about Genicular Artery Embolization (GAE).
-Our specialists will review your medical history, discuss your symptoms, and determine if GAE is the right solution for you.
+If you’re suffering from chronic knee pain due to osteoarthritis and want to explore a non-surgical alternative to knee replacement, contact us today to learn more about Genicular Artery Embolization (GAE).
+Our specialists will review your medical history, evaluate your symptoms, and determine if GAE for knee pain is the right solution for you.

 Call Us: 415-221-7056